 I did need two hands to initially start the folding up process -the two white buttons near the hood need to be pressed at the same time, but the next stage of actually folding up mechanism can be done with one hand.

 On holiday, the BabyZen YOYO was really put to the test with steep inclines and descents (the brake definitely works!).
 It easily reclines by releasing a strap at the back if you want your little one to have a nap.
 The canopy comes with a UPF 50+ sun protection, giving extra peace of mind.
+If you are looking for a stroller that folds up small, I can definitely recommend this as an easy travel stroller.

 Our favourite stroller for international travel is the Maclaren Quest.
 We got it when my son was 6 months old for daily use and since then, it has accompanied us on all of our adventures, from sightseeing in Europe to camping in Canada.